lhhiep2204/Locify/README.md

 # Locify - Location Saving App

-**Locify** is a monorepo project that provides a cross-platform solution for saving, managing, and navigating to favorite locations, supporting both online and offline use.
-It includes mobile apps for iOS and Android, and a backend service.
+**Locify** is a monorepo project that provides a cross-platform solution for saving and managing locations, supporting both online and offline use for users to plan visits or keep memorable places.

 ---